Smart meter

 Amber Electric

 Here are Amber’s plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Here are Amber’s plans on our database for VIC.
 These are products from a referral partner†.
 These costs are based on the Citipower energy network in Melbourne but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Here are the Amber’s plans on our database for SE QLD.
 These are products from a referral partner†.
 These costs are based on the Energex network in Brisbane but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 4613kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Here are the Amber’s plans on our database for SA.
 These are products from a referral partner†.
 These costs are based on the SA Power network in Adelaide but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 4011kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-Word of caution about wholesale energy price estimates
+Treat wholesale energy price estimates with caution

 In the case of Amber Electric, it takes a cautious approach in only guaranteeing customers an annual cost equal to the Reference Price, when in reality households could stand to save much more in the right circumstances.
-It all comes down to how well you engage in the process – and of course, what wholesale prices do.
+It all comes down to how well customers engage in the process – and of course, what wholesale prices do.

 Are wholesale energy prices cheaper?